NYPL/ami-preservation/pami_scripts/README.md

 ## cms2hdd.py

-For identifying hard drives as part of a CMS collection-level file pull.
+For identifying which hard drives need to be gathered as part of a CMS collection-level file pull.
 For this to work, you'll need: (1) a master PAMI survey MediaInfo CSV (like the one you'll get from csv_concat.py), and (2) a plain-text list of CMS IDs.
 Will spit out a list of HDDs for you to pull files from (using file_pull.sh!).
 Usage looks like:

 * `./cms2hdd.py /Users/pamiaudio/Desktop/mastermediainfo.csv /Users/pamiaudio/Desktop/cms_tester.txt`